rwynn/monstache-site/src/config.md

 Add this flag to allow MongoDB to use the disk as a temporary store for data during aggregation pipelines

+## post-processors

+int (default `10`)

+Number of go routines concurrently calling the `Process` method in any golang middleware plugins installed via `mapper-plugin-path`.

 ## pprof

 boolean (default `false`)